Introduction

 - The process of electrical communication involves sending,receiving, and processing information in electrical form.

-- The information to be transmitted passes through a number of stages of the communication system before it reaches its destination.
+- The information you want to transmit passes through several stages in the communication system before it reaches its destination.

 - Fig. 2 shows a block schematic diagram of the most general form of basic communication system.